Course Overviews: BA Social Work

-The MSW is a postgraduate training programme providing a recognised professional qualification in social work.
-The course aims to enable students to become effective social work practitioners, capable of working within a range of statutory and non-statutory inter-professional organisations.
+The MSW is a postgraduate pre-registration programme leading to qualification as a social worker.
+The course aims to enable students to become effective social work practitioners, capable of working within a range of statutory and non-statutory organisations.
 Commencing in January each year, the course is full time.
 Practice teaching is over 170 days.
 There are 4 taught modules in Year 1 of the course and 3 in Year 2, together with a dissertation for students wishing to attain the Master's award in addition to the professional qualification.
 Service users and carers are closely involved in all aspects of the course, from selection through teaching and learning to assessment.
 Ethics and values are integrated throughout the teaching, along with all other elements conforming to the benchmark requirements of the subject.

 The Masters in Social Work award has the potential to produce enhanced social work practitioners, as a consequence of their higher-level qualifications.
 Graduates from the programme will be able to offer a range of skills: in applied research and evidence based practice, combined with personal leadership and enhanced analytical skills.